oskardudycz/EventSourcing.NetCore/README.md

 ### 1.2 What is Event?

-Events, represent facts in the past.
+Events represent facts in the past.
 They carry information about something accomplished.
 It should be named in the past tense, e.g. _"user added"_, _"order confirmed"_.
 Events are not directed to a specific recipient - they're broadcasted information.
 It's like telling a story at a party.
 We hope that someone listens to us, but we may quickly realise that no one is paying attention.

 Events:
 - are immutable: _"What has been seen, cannot be unseen"_.